-Nestled between the monumental Devon Tower and Chesapeake Energy Arena in Oklahoma City, the Myriad Botanical Gardens & Crystal Bridge Tropical Conservatory will transport you to a lush paradise amidst the hustle and bustle of downtown.
+Nestled between the monumental Devon Tower and Paycom Center in Oklahoma City, the Myriad Botanical Gardens & Crystal Bridge Tropical Conservatory will transport you to a lush paradise amidst the hustle and bustle of downtown.
 This 17-acre garden features indoor and outdoor areas bursting with color from ever-blooming flowers and plants, as well as winding pathways that beckon visitors to explore the verdant grounds.

 Open to the public since 1988, the Myriad Botanical Gardens have continually provided a gathering place for friends, a playground for children and a spot to relax and enjoy the day.
 Whether you’re looking for a fun festival, a tranquil destination to unwind while hopping between the attractions of downtown, or even a place to bring your furry friend, the Myriad Botanical Gardens have a myriad of possibilities!